|

 of the art of playing mridangam from his gurus

-predecessors such as Azhaganambi Pillai, Dakshinamurthy
+and predecessors such as Azhaganambi Pillai,

-Pillai and even studied
+Dakshinamurthy Pillai and even studied the

-the temple drumming of Kerala (panchavadhyam,
+temple drumming of Kerala (panchavadhyam,

 chenda, edakka, among others).